Technocracy and Plutocracy, or, How Hugo Gernsback Would Follow the Money to the Two Cultures|

 I have often researched and written about Gernsback, I have dedicated a book to him, and I have argued for Gernsback as an imaginative pioneer whose influence, for better or worse, remains inescapably visible throughout the genre to this day.
 Yet no defender of Gernsback can deny that the man was definitely interested in making money, and the things he did were often influenced by a desire to make money.
 Most academics, perhaps hypocritically, would call this a sin.

-Still, Gernsback also had a palpable passion for science, and science fiction, that cannot be plausibly attributed purely to mercenary motives.
-That is why Gernsback's science fiction, and much of the science fiction after Gernsback, has been routinely characterized as "technocratic"—as, for example, in H. Bruce Franklin's Future Perfect; and it is for that reason that one would pick up copies of Gernsback's rare 1933 magazine, Technocracy Review, and expect to find an organ of vigorous advocacy.
+Still, Gernsback also had palpable passions for science, and for science fiction, that cannot be plausibly attributed purely to mercenary motives.
+That is why Gernsback's science fiction, and much of the science fiction after Gernsback, has been routinely characterized as "technocratic"—as, for example, in H. Bruce Franklin's Future Perfect; and it is for that reason that one would expect that Gernsback's rare 1933 magazine, Technocracy Review, would vigorously argue in favor of technocracy.
 And certainly, that is what I expected when I first asked the long-suffering employees of UC Riverside's Interlibrary Loan to dig up copies of its two published issues.

-Instead, however, the magazine announced and maintained a strictly neutral stance: "Technocracy Review voices no opinion of its own.
+However, after asking the long-suffering employees of UC Riverside's Interlibrary Loan to dig up copies of its two published issues, I found that the magazine announced and maintained a strictly neutral stance: "Technocracy Review voices no opinion of its own.
 It aims to publish all opinions whether for or against technocracy."
-In the original and reprinted articles that it presented, the magazine did follow this policy, and Gernsback's own writings on the subject display at best ambivalence, and at times genuine hostility, towards technocracy.
+And, in the original and reprinted articles that it presented, the magazine actually followed this policy, and Gernsback's own contributions tot the magazine display at best ambivalence, and at times genuine hostility, towards technocracy.

 Indeed, it would not be a bad idea to start immediately a new cult which I would term SCIENTOCRACY, and the men who head this particular cult would, of course, be SCIENTOCRATS—offering Scientocracy, in opposition to Technocracy, as the direction of the country and its resources by Scientists and not by Technicians.